Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 I’m still debating on what design to do for this year for their DIY Christmas ornament. **Update** I made easy wood slice ornaments.

-If you like glitter, make sure to check out how to make personalized glitter ornaments here!
-If you need more inspiration, make sure to check out my roundup of over 150 DIY Christmas Ornaments to make from around the web.
+And if you need more inspiration, make sure to check out my roundup of over 150 DIY Christmas Ornaments to make from around the web.

 Thanks for checking out my blog!
 Have a great day!